A Sub-sampled Tensor Method for Non-convex Optimization: Fulfilling the sampling conditions

 \subsection{Sampling with replacement}

 We now turn our attention to sampling with replacement.
 First, we derive a concentration bound for a sum of i.i.d. tensors using a similar proof technique as in the previous subsection.
+All the proofs are very similar to the case of sampling without replacement and are therefore postponed to the supplementary material.